jhvanderschee/hugocodex/content/en/add-ons/webshop.md

 #### Step 3.
 Create some products

 Create some products.
-They should be part of the 'products' collection and each 'product.md' file should look like this:
+They should be part of the 'products' section and each 'product.md' file should look like this:

 ```
 ---